Umami Pot

 Step 5

-Cut bamboo shoots into bite-sized pieces along the fibers for the upper part, about ⅕-inch (5 mm) thick.
-For the bottom to middle part, slice them into bite-sized pieces against the direction of the fibers, about ⅕-inch (5 mm) thick.
+Cut the bamboo shoots into bite-sized pieces along the fibers for the upper part, about ¼ inch (6 mm) thick.
+For the bottom to middle part, slice them into bite-sized pieces against the fibers, also about ¼ inch (6 mm) thick.
 Finely chop the aburaage.

 takenoko-gohan_instruction-6